dizcza/GesturesSpeech/README.md

 At the same time, MoCap's simple DTW yields the same result (100% recognition accuracy) as the weighted one.
 It's because, firstly, there is too much information per MoCap sample (too high FPS and too many markers) and, secondly, training and testing gestures were performed by the same skilled signer.
 Thus, training and testing examples are nearly identical.

 WDTW algorithm correctly identified 29 / 36 emotions, while simple DTW identified 30 / 36\.
 The difference in 1 correctly recognized sample doesn't make a weather.
-Nevertheless, the explanation lies in the variation of markers fasteting on the face, sensory noise and variation of facial expressions per unique emotion class.
+Nevertheless, the explanation lies in the variation of pre-defined markers on the face, sensory noise and variations of facial expressions for the same emotion.